yashikabhargava/WebX/README.md

 ### This repository aims to help code beginners with their first successful pull request and open-source contribution. :partying_face:

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
-Practice making your first pull request to a public repository before doing the real thing!

 :star: Make sure to grab some cool swags during Hacktoberfest by getting involved in the open-source community.

 ### This repository is open to all members of the GitHub community.
 Any member can contribute to this project!
-The only thing which you need to keep in mind is that it should be genuine PR :grin:
+The only thing which you need to keep in mind is that it should be genuine PR.

-## What is Hacktoberfest? :thinking:
+## What is Hacktoberfest?
 A month-long celebration from October 1st to October 31st presented by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [DEV Community](https://dev.to/) collaborated with [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
 Create your very first pull request to any public repository on GitHub and contribute to the open-source developer community.

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)